Electric vehicle charge points

 While the benefits to local air quality from eliminating exhaust emissions are clear, generating power to recharge batteries does displace emissions from the vehicle to power generation elsewhere.
 This is still much better in terms of air quality and CO2 emissions than burning fuel in an internal combustion engine and will only get cleaner over time as the UK electricity supply moves towards being zero emission.
 Over its lifetime, a typical EV emits around two-thirds less greenhouse gas emissions than an equivalent petrol car, even accounting for battery production and disposal.

 In many cases, an EV is cheaper to run than a petrol or diesel car, with lower maintenance and repair costs.
-Charging at home costs around 8p per mile while a diesel or petrol vehicle can cost around 13p to 17p per mile to fuel, as of January 2024.
-It is predicted that someone buying a new EV next year will recoup the additional upfront cost within 5 years due to lower running costs.
+Charging at home, particularly if you charge overnight on an EV energy tariff, makes running an EV considerably cheaper.
+It is predicted that someone buying a new EV next year will recoup the additional upfront cost within 5 years.

 Not everyone is ready to make the switch to an EV, however, don't let the misinformation that is out there sway you.
 The Office for Zero Emission Vehicles released a leaflet addressing the common misconceptions about electric vehicles - a particularly useful read if you are starting to think about switching to electric.